 Why pay for a branded photo phone case when you can create your own?
-At Put a Case on Me, you can choose from a wide range of smart phones—including iPhone, Galaxy, and Google — and have your phone cases printed with your treasured photographs.
+At Custom Envy, you can choose from a wide range of smart phones—including iPhone, Galaxy, and Google — and have your phone cases printed with your treasured photographs.
 The site makes it simple for you to add photographs of your children(1), pets(2), or even travel photos(3), to make unique phone cases that no one else has.

 It may seem daunting in the beginning to think that you can create a beautiful iPhone or Galaxy phone case, yet it’s actually pretty simple.
 And most people today don’t even own a fancy digital camera, which is not necessary, as most smart phones can take great photographs.